Woodland - The benefits of planting trees

 Trees are also beneficial for physical health, too.
 Woodlands can of course be great places for encouraging exercise and fresh air.
 But perhaps more importantly, trees remove harmful pollutants like ammonia and carbon monoxide from the air, which greatly improves air quality.

-What’s more, woodlands also provide excellent places for children to play, experience the outdoors, and learn about nature through Forest Schools.
+What’s more, community woodlands also provide excellent places for children to play, experience the outdoors, and learn about nature through Forest Schools.

 From helping in the battle against climate change, to protecting biodiversity, to creating a healthier environment to live in, planting trees has a huge range of benefits.
 Addland makes it easy to find, research, buy or sell land, so if you’re looking to buy woodland or land for planting, simply search our site.